2. How to... clam shell

 Instructions

-1. Lie on your side, with hips stacked and knees bent at a 45-degree angle (see video above).
+1. Lie on your side, with hips stacked one above the other and your knees bent at a 45-degree angle (see video above).

-2. Rest your head (and ear) on your lower arm, and use your top arm to steady your frame.
-Be sure that your hipbones are stacked on top of one another, as there is a tendency for the top hip to rock backward.
+2. Stretch your bottom arm above your head and rest your head and ear on it for comfort.
+Use your top arm to steady your frame, by resting your hand in front of you.
+Be sure that your hipbones are stacked on top of one another, as there is a tendency for the top hip to roll backwards.

 3. Engage your abdominals by pulling your belly button in, as this will help to stabilise your spine and pelvis.